OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/notification-hubs/notification-hubs-windows-phone-push-xplat-segmented-mpns-notification.md

             return await registrationTask.Task;
         }

         // This is optional.
-It is used to receive notifications while the app is running. void channel_ShellToastNotificationReceived(object sender, NotificationEventArgs e)
+It is used tooreceive notifications while hello app is running. void channel_ShellToastNotificationReceived(object sender, NotificationEventArgs e)
         {
             StringBuilder message = new StringBuilder();